-The course draws upon and applies key theoretical stances and concepts of the general body of entrepreneurship knowledge base and understanding of ‘best business entrepreneurial management practice.’
-It is predominantly oriented toward the new venture start-up process: how entrepreneurs identify a business development opportunity and creatively work initial ideas to commercial reality.
-It also fosters wider student perspective and understanding of entrepreneurship in its embrace of entrepreneurial behaviors and capabilities beyond new venture start-up into sustained business development.
+The course applies key theoretical concepts drawn from the general body of entrepreneurship knowledge and from understanding of best business entrepreneurial management practice.
+It is oriented predominantly toward the new venture startup process: how entrepreneurs identify a business opportunity and creatively develop the initial ideas into commercial reality.
+It also provides students with a broader perspective and deepens their understanding of entrepreneurship by examining entrepreneurial behaviors and capabilities for sustained business development beyond new venture startups.

 - Entrepreneurial Finance3 CH / 4 ECTS